 The gut plays a crucial role in immune system interactions.
 Intestinal hyperpermeability (commonly known as leaky gut), food allergies (especially gluten), and microbial imbalances in the gut can lead to systemic inflammation.
 This inflammation may activate the immune system, contributing to the onset and progression of Graves’ disease.

-4. High Iodine Exposure
+5. High Iodine Exposure

 Excessive iodine exposure is known to contribute to Graves’ disease.
-In addition, individuals with the condition often experience deficiencies in essential nutrients like vitamins C, D, E, selenium, magnesium, and B-complex vitamins.
+Additionally, individuals with the condition often experience deficiencies in essential nutrients like vitamins C, D, E, selenium, magnesium, and B-complex vitamins.
 Of particular importance is Vitamin B12, as many patients with Graves’ disease produce anti-parietal cell antibodies, which block the absorption of B12.
-These antibodies, common in autoimmune thyroid disorders, can hinder the body’s ability to absorb vital nutrients, necessitating B12 injections or sublingual supplementation.

-6. Celiac Disease and Autoimmune Conditions
+8. Celiac Disease and Autoimmune Conditions

 Studies suggest that individuals with Graves’ disease may be up to 4.5 times more likely to develop celiac disease or other autoimmune conditions compared to those without Graves’ disease.
 This highlights the importance of monitoring for additional autoimmune disorders in patients diagnosed with Graves’ disease.